-Logistics: I will hold regular office hours on Mondays from 4 to 5 PM and Thursdays from 4 to 5 PM in 304 Allen Hall (these times may change during the semester, but will always be up to date on Canvas and any changes would be announced in class).
-Office hours will be virtual via Zoom until further notice.
+I will hold regular office hours on Thursdays from 2:30 to 3:30 PM and Fridays from 10:00 to 11:00 AM (these times may occasionally change during the semester, but will always be up to date on Canvas and in this syllabus and any changes will be announced in class).
 If you cannot make these times, please contact me and we can arrange to meet at another time.
-I would encourage you to use me as a resource - the problem sets in this course can be challenging and I want to help you work through them.
+I highly encourage you to use me as a resource; the problem sets in this course can be challenging and I want to help you work through them!
+I will give 2 points of extra credit on the first homework assignment if you come to my office hours within the first two weeks of class and introduce yourself.
 If you need further help or would prefer to seek help from a tutor, the Department of Physics and Astronomy maintains a Physics Resource Room in 312 Thaw Hall that is staffed by tutors between 9 AM and 5 PM on weekdays throughout the semester.
 Please take advantage of this service.